+Now that we’ve answered the question of what is a mock neck and defined the turtleneck, let’s consider the difference between a turtleneck vs. a mock neck.
+In a nutshell, it all comes down to personal preference.
 At a glance, the turtleneck and mock turtleneck really aren't that different at all.
 The mock top was inspired by the turtleneck, after all, and provides an alternative for those who love the look but just don't feel comfortable with the additional fabric gathered around their neck.
 With the mock turtleneck, you can still enjoy the benefit of wearing a cozy and comfortable top but with a bit more of a laid-back feel.

 For a more polished look that works well in professional environments, a simple turtleneck in a solid hue works best.
 You can wear it as a substitute for your normal top beneath a blazer for an effortlessly polished look.
 If you work in an environment with a relaxed dress code, a mock style is also an acceptable choice.